-My shop is located on the south east corner of Tausick Way and Garrison St. (entrance is on Tausick Way).
-Please call or text for appointment.
+My shop is located at 113 S 9th Avenue. on the northeast corner of 9th and Poplar Please call or text for appointment.

 Please contact me by phone or e-mail before sending any bows for repair work.